git00-ankit/Automation-for-checking-Attendacne-in-Kiit_Sap-Portal/README.md

 pyinstaller --onefile your_script_name.py

-2)Go to dist folder and run the .exe file.
+2)Go to dist folder and run the .exe file